What is Organic Wheatgrass?

 The chlorophyll pigment found in organic wheatgrass is also considered to have great health benefits (x).
 Chlorophyll contains enzymes and superoxide dismutase (SOD), which is a copper-rich protein found in mature red blood cells.
 This enzyme helps to decompose superoxide radicals in the body into a more manageable form, which helps to slow down the aging process.

 Wheatgrass contains a number of important antioxidants like vitamins C and E and glutathione (x).
 These antioxidants help fight free radicals, which prevents oxidative stress and cell damage.
-By helping the body to fight free radicals, antioxidents are ofted attributed with the ability to help prevent health conditions like arthritis, heart diseases, cancer and neurodegenerative diseases which are thought to be partially caused by the effects of free radicals in the body (x).
+By helping the body to fight free radicals, antioxidants are often attributed with the ability to help prevent health conditions like arthritis, heart diseases, cancer and neuro-degenerative diseases which are thought to be partially caused by the effects of free radicals in the body (x).
 One study showed that wheatgrass could reduce oxidative damage to cells due to its antioxidant activity (x).
 Another study showed that it could increase the levels of antioxidants glutathione and vitamin C (x).
 The antioxidants can also help with mental health issues like depression.
 However, more research needs to be done on its antioxidant effects on humans as most of these studies are animal and test-tube studies.

 The body needs cholesterol in order to make hormones and produce bile.
-However, too much cholesterol can increase the risk of heart diseases by clogging the walls of arteries and blocking blood flow.
+However, too much cholesterol can increase the risk of heart disease by clogging the walls of arteries and blocking blood flow.
 Some studies show that wheatgrass may help lower cholesterol levels.
 A study conducted in 2011 by Acta Poloniae Pharmaceutica showed that its treatment helped lower total cholesterol and LDL cholesterol in rats with abnormally high cholesterol levels.
 Moreover, it may lower cholesterol levels and increase the level of beneficial cholesterol (HDL) in the body.
 It is said to have similar effects as those of atorvastatin, a prescription drug mainly used to control high blood cholesterol (x).

 Some studies have shown that wheatgrass could help kill cancer cells thanks to its high antioxidant content.
 One study showed that wheatgrass extract led to a decrease in the number of oral cancer cells by over 40 percent (x).
 Another study found that wheatgrass slowed the development of colon cancer cells and also caused some of the cells to die (x).
 Other trials show that it could help lessen the side effects associated with cancer treatments like chemotherapy (x).
 In one study, wheatgrass lowered the risk of impaired bone marrow function, which is a common complication of chemotherapy (x).

 Inflammation is a normal response triggered by the immune system in order to protect the body against infections and injuries.
-Wheatgrass is believed to have antioxidants that help fight chronic inflammation, which is believed to contribute to health conditions like heart diseases and cancer (x).
+Wheatgrass is believed to have antioxidants that help fight chronic inflammation, which is believed to contribute to health conditions like heart disease and cancer (x).
 Inflammation can occur when the immune system reacts to a number of health problems like skin issues, arthritis and stomach problems.
 Its chlorophyll pigment has powerful anti-inflammatory properties.
 One study showed that chlorophyll prevented the activity of a certain protein that triggers inflammation (x).
 Chlorophyll was also shown to lower inflammation in some cells found in the arteries (x).

 Promotes Weight Loss